Enterprise-CMCS/seatool-compare/docs/connector-refactor-handoff.md

 This project refactors the seatool-compare connector service from a complex ECS-based Kafka Connect architecture to AWS Lambda's native MSK Event Source Mapping.

+**Note:** MMDL comparison functionality has been completely removed from this application.
+The `src/services/mmdl` and `src/services/compare-mmdl` directories have been deleted, and all references removed from `serverless-compose.yml`.
+The application now only performs Appian-to-Seatool comparisons.

+### How Compare-Appian Works

+The compare-appian service monitors the Appian DynamoDB table for new records via DynamoDB Streams. **A workflow is only triggered when a record does NOT already exist in the Seatool DynamoDB table.** If the record already exists in Seatool, no comparison workflow is started.

 ## Current State (Dec 9, 2025)

 ### Status: COMPLETE AND WORKING